Through The Fibro Fog

 Vegan Beetroot Risotto

-• baked butternut squash in a white bowl.
+• baked butternut squash in a white bowl on a white and black striped cloth next to salad leaves.

 Roasted Butternut Squash Risotto